 Fundamental Striped Bass Lures

-Surfcasting is a popular method for fast paced striper fishing.
+Surfcasting is a popular method for fast-paced striper fishing.
 While you can improve your efficiency and focus on active fish, the technique of casting and retrieving lures for striped bass is advanced.
-We strongly recommend focusing on rig & bait fishing for your first few trips.
+We strongly recommend focusing on using natural bait for your first few trips.
 After you get a few stripers under your belt, you can graduate to lures.
-When you first start casting for stripers, focus on the classic jig and popper lures first.
+When you first start casting for stripers, focus on the classics like jigs and topwaters.

 The most versatile lure to use for striped bass is arguably the jig & grub, which is quite possibly the best lure of all time.
 Jigs can be fished effectively just about anywhere in the water column.
 Our favorite setup for stripers is a 1/2 Oz red jig head with a 4″ white curl tail grub.
 Cast up-current and let the lure sink to the bottom while you bounce it on the bottom.
 This is easier said than done, but once the jig gets down-current of you, reel it in and do it again.
 After you feel you’ve fished the bottom enough times, start covering the middle of the water column.
 Cast it out and reel it in toward you with sudden pauses.
 Sometimes fishing faster and higher in the water column is all it takes to find the fish and get them to bite.